FHIDev/fhi.helseid/Fhi.HelseId.Blazor/README.md

 This default setup will add a token handler to your Refit Interface in addition to letting you add multiple delegates if needed (f.ex. logging).

+Note that HelseidRefitBuilderForBlazor is only availible for server side code, and not WASM.
+We limit the usage to Server Side code to prevent the access tokens from being availible in the front end.

 ## Usage

 Include this code in your WebApi startup builder (remember to also call "builder.AddHelseIdWebAuthentication()" etc):